openbmc/openbmc/poky/documentation/ref-manual/ref-terms.rst

       .. note::

-         The use of the " % " character is limited in that it only works directly in front of the .bbappend portion of the append file's name.
+         The use of the "%" character is limited in that it only works directly in front of the .bbappend portion of the append file's name.
 You cannot use the wildcard character in any other location of the name.

-   BitBake
+   :term:`BitBake`
       The task executor and scheduler used by the OpenEmbedded build system to build images.
 For more information on BitBake, see the :doc:`BitBake User Manual <bitbake:index>`.

-   Board Support Package (BSP)
+   :term:`Board Support Package (BSP)`
       A group of drivers, definitions, and other components that provide support for a specific hardware configuration.
 For more information on BSPs, see the :ref:`bsp-guide/bsp-guide:Yocto Project Board Support Package
       Developer's Guide`.

-   Build Directory
+   :term:`Build Directory`
       This term refers to the area used by the OpenEmbedded build system for builds.
 The area is created when you ``source`` the setup environment script that is found in the Source Directory